-3) perfumetherapy, healing emotions
+3) Perfumetherapy, healing emotions

 Twenty-five years ago Robert Tisserand expounded the fruits of his research on how our sense of smell could be triggered to activate the release of neurochemical hormones (neurohormones).
-These substances include serotonin, adrenalin, oxytocin and endorphins, and they govern physical functions such as respiration, heart rate and blood pressure.
+These substances include serotonin, adrenaline, oxytocin and endorphins, and they govern physical functions such as respiration, heart rate and blood pressure.

 They also play a part in regulating basic emotions such as fear, hunger, sexual desire, euphoria.
 In fact we believe all the emotions are associated with the production of neurohormones.
 Some of them also influence cognitive function.

 Tisserand called this field of research Psycho aromatherapy.
 He affirmed that specific types of molecules in essential oils and specific essences acted predictably on all human beings by activating one or several hormone producing glands of the endocrine system

 This was the starting point of my understanding by which mechanism emotions were awaken by smells and how olfactory memories were working.

 The olfactory memories are custodied within our central nervous system and they are but a memory code that activates the different endocrine glands into pouring in our blood stream a cocktail of neurochemicals that will reproduce the emotions.

 In the same way as a musician could write an infinity of melodies with just seven notes, our endocrine system with six major endocrine glands and neurochemicals can play an infinite variety of emotions.